hirosystems/chainhook/docs/getting-started.md

 Chainhooks are often described using the term predicates, which are defined as conditions to scan your blocks on the blockchain.
 Chainhooks can be run as a tool in your local environment by defining, scanning and deploying your predicates.

-Once you are ready to run chainhook as a tool in your local environment, you can install chainhook by following the next section.

 ### Install Chainhook from the source